weiks/flatfooted/README.md

       - Some items have their price data behind some type of interaction.
 For now, ignore those cases. **TODO**: Mike will decide what to do with those later.
+    - In the consolidated `SKUs.csv` file, SKU observations that don't have a price associated is because at least one SKU in it's source landing page did not have price data, and therefore is impossible to match for all of them with the current implementation.
   - This site is very sensitive, must be throttled quite a bit more
   - Mark SKU sites that are landing pages instead of item pages
     - This is automatically done because they don't have results